-This topic describes the billing of Function Compute, including the billing methods, billable items, and provides billing examples.
+This topic describes the billing methods and billable items of Function Compute, and provides billing examples.

 Function Compute supports the following billing methods.